danielmonroy22/rick-morty-assesment/README.md

 ## Features
 🔍 Search characters by name

+🎯 Order the Characters by ascending or descending order

+🎯 Choose the page where you want to get the charcaters from

 🎯 Filter by character status and species

+🎯 Write comments on any selected character

 ❤️ Mark characters as favorites (stored locally)